SDP-09/cloud9-website/content/pages/evaluation.md

 | 7     | 1.8 -3.7 0.0 1.0     | 1.64 -3.58 -0.03 1.06 | 4/5     |
 | 8     | 1.8 -2.7 0.0 1.0     | 1.73 -2.64 0.05 0.91  | 3/5     |

-As can be seen from the table, the navigator is quite reliable.
+As can be seen from the table, the navigator is quite accurate.
 However, sometimes the robots gets stuck on an obstacle, and does not manage to reach its goal.
+This means that the navigation parameters can be more fine-tuned and adapted to our purposes.

 ## Obstruction Detection
 As ClyDe is currently not able to clean desks that have large obstructions on them, it is important that we have a reliable obstruction detection routine.
 Below is a table containing the results of tesing many possible variations that could impact the routine.